-I learnt how to roast red peppers (or capsicum in Australia) when I was a small child.
+I learnt how to prepare roasted sweet peppers when I was a young child.
 This recipe has always been a staple in my home especially growing up when we grew all our own vegetables.

-While the peppers were plentiful, my mother would be roasting them all the time and freezing them for later.
-Roasting sweetens and intensifies the flavor of the sweet pepper.
+While the garden was in full swing, my mother would make roasted sweet peppers regularly and freezing them for later.
+Roasting sweetens and intensifies the flavor of the sweet peppers.
+You can use in them on focaccia, pizzas and in pasta dishes.

 Ingredient notes

-Of course the most important part is selecting the best red peppers to roast.
-Be sure to choose firm, unblemished peppers or capsicum that feel heavy for their size.
-You can use other colored peppers, such as green or yellow, however I find the green, in particular, are harder to peel.
+- Sweet peppers - Use any type of sweet pepper.
+Make roasted mini peppers, roasted bell peppers or roasted red peppers, they're all part of the sweet pepper family.
+Be sure to choose firm, unblemished peppers that feel heavy for their size and have smooth skin.
+You can use other colored sweet peppers, such as green or yellow, however I find the green, in particular, are harder to peel.

 Instructions